 Can I use ground turkey or ground pork instead of ground chicken?

-Yes, ground turkey works as a perfect 1:1 swap since it has a very similar texture and flavor to ground chicken.
-Ground pork will also work, though it will make the meatballs a bit richer and slightly more dense.
+Yes, ground turkey works as a direct swap and gives you a very similar texture and flavor.
+Ground pork also works well, though the meatballs will be a bit richer and juicier since pork has more fat.

 Air Fryer Teriyaki Chicken Meatballs